 Camp Average by Craig Battle

 Mack is back at camp for another exciting summer of campfires, waterskiing, and swimming.
 Then a new director, obsessed with sports and winning, hi-jacks the schedule and assigns each kid to a sport.
 All normal activities are cancelled and replaced with a full day of sports practice.
-Mack is not a happy camper, so he hatches a plan to get camp back on track.
+Mack is not a happy camper.

 Charlie Joe Jackson’s Guide to Summer Vacation by Tommy Greenwald